 Goodwin College is the top choice if you're interested in a degree in Health Professions (Other).
-At Goodwin College, Health Professions scholars get the benefit of a highly focused program.
+With 208 undergraduates, Health Professions is quite a popular major at Goodwin College.
 Based in East Hartford, Connecticut, this institution is a sound option for students who enjoy the joy of a substantial city.

-This school encourages interaction between students and their instructors, helped by the 12:1 student-to-faculty ratio.
+About 2.7% of Goodwin College's student body is from outside Connecticut, so, you'll have lots of chances to meet undergraduates throughout the country.
 This school does not require freshmen to live on-campus.
 Want to learn more about Goodwin College's campus?
 Take a virtual tour.

 Every student pursuing a degree in Health Professions (Other) needs to look into Quinnipiac University.
 A preferred major for undergrads, there are approximately 329 students enrolled in this program at Quinnipiac.
 Situated in Hamden, Connecticut, Quinnipiac supplies a comfortable, suburban environment for college students.

-Quinnipiac has been rated among the best for quality of education for veterans and active-duty military.
+For students who would like to go on following their four-year degree, Quinnipiac University has grad programs available.
 Every additional year of school causes students to take on more debt, so Quinnipiac's strong 73.6% graduation rate is something to pay attention to.
 In what areas is Quinnipiac University doing the best?
 Take a look at all the school rankings.

 Gannon University is a good decision for students pursuing a Health Professions (Other) degree.
 We have determined that the Health Professions degree program at Gannon is highly focused.
 Positioned in Erie, Pennsylvania, this university is a good choice for learners who thrive in a city atmosphere.

-This school is thought to be a good decision for veterans.
+Gannon features a high performing men's football team.
 In addition to Gannon University being one top ranked colleges in Pennsylvania, 32.5% of its undergrads are from out-of-state.
-Find every one of Gannon University's rankings to learn more about the college.
+Watch some school videos to explore what being on campus is like.

 Merely 5.8% of Kettering College graduates have defaulted on their loans.
 That is striking, when the default average is 7.0%.
-For those who would like to keep going following their undergraduate degree, this school has grad programs available.
+This school does not require first-year students to live on-campus.
 Learn more and find out just how well Kettering College ranks in other categories.

 Lock Haven University is a wonderful choice for students pursuing a Health Professions (Other) degree.
-This is quite a common major at LHU, with 14.3% of undergraduate students signed up for it.
+At Lock Haven University, Health Professions learners enjoy the benefit of a highly focused curriculum.
 Students who enjoy a more slow-paced life will appreciate Lock Haven University's location in the small town of Lock Haven, Pennsylvania.